severalpens/etherstutorials/content/blog/tutorial/index.md

 })();
  ```

+The provider is my connection to the rinkeby testnet blockchain via infrua.
+The IIFE runs the the 'getBalance' function and parses the result.

 And as this shows there is a zero balance on the rinkeby testnet for this account.
 To get some monopoly money to play with on the rinkeby testnet go to https://faucet.rinkeby.io/ and follow the instructions.